criteo/consul-templaterb/README.md

 commands when the files do change.
 The parameter `--template <ERB>:<DEST>:[reload_command]:params_file` works in the following way:

-* ERB : the ERB file to use as a template
+* ERB: the ERB file to use as a template
 * DEST: the destination file
 * reload_command: optional shell command executed whenever the file has been modified
-* params_file: JSON or YAML file to load and to use as parameter for template (see [param() function](TemplateAPI.md#paramparameter_name-default_value-nil) to retrieve the values)
+* params_file: JSON or YAML file to load and to use as parameter for the template (see [param() function](TemplateAPI.md#paramparameter_name-default_value-nil) to retrieve the values)